norom/italy-visa-slots-check/README.md

 # Prenotami Appointment Checker

-An automated tool to check for available appointments on the Italian consular services website (prenotami.esteri.it).
+An automated tool to check for available appointments on the Italian consular services website (prenotami.esteri.it) with scheduled monitoring and notifications.

 ## Description

-This script automates the process of logging into the Prenotami website and checking for available appointment slots.
-It uses Selenium with anti-bot detection measures to navigate through the website, and falls back to direct HTTP requests if Selenium is detected.
+This system automates the process of logging into the Prenotami website and checking for available appointment slots.
+It uses Selenium with anti-bot detection measures to navigate through the website and includes a scheduler to periodically check for appointments.
+When an appointment becomes available, the system sends notifications via Telegram.

 ## Features